1 9 9 0 – 1 9 9 1 (USA)

 16 x 60 minute episodes

-Hank Zaret (John Shea) was the new news director at TV station WNDY, sent by executives at the network which owned the station to bolster its sagging news ratings.
-Hank, who had got his start there years before, returned to a station in such financial trouble its staff had nicknamed it “WIOU”.
+Hank Zaret (John Shea) is the new news director at WNDY, Channel 12, a (fictional) local Midwest television news station.
+He has been sent by executives at the network which owns the station to bolster its sagging news ratings.

-Tony Pro (Joe Grifasi) was WNDY’s fast-talking public relations director and Kevin Doherty (Robin Gammell) its anxiety-ridden general manager, fearful that if the ratings didn’t get better, he’d be out of a job.
+Tony Pro (Joe Grifasi) is WNDY’s fast-talking public relations director, and Kevin Doherty (Robin Gammell) its anxiety-ridden general manager, fearful that if the ratings don’t get better, he’ll be out of a job.

 The series never found an audience and was cancelled with five episodes never aired.

 Dick Van Patten